PhysicalAddons/blenderbase-public/README.md

 Currently there exists no formal agreement between `Physical Addons` and `Blender Foundation` regarding the use of their online resources.

+Blenderbase was built using the Tauri framework, and its backend is written in Rust.
+Its frontend is written using ReactJS.
+For specialized tasks inside of a Blender instance, Python and BPY is used.

 ## As of `v1.0.21`, Blenderbase can:
 - Run on Windows 10/11 (x64),
 - Manage up to `3` modifiable Blender parent installation directories,